Web Update Wizard - FAQ

 Tray apps have window titles too - you just cannot see them!
 Download something like Winspector (http://www.gipsysoft.com/) or use Microsoft's Spy++ utility and use it to find the window title text of your tray application.

-There will be a slight delay before the tray icon disappears in response to the Web Update Wizard's activity but I this is actually a Windows painting type issue associated with all similar force-close operations on tray apps.
+There will be a slight delay before the tray icon disappears in response to the Software Update Wizard's activity but I this is actually a Windows painting type issue associated with all similar force-close operations on tray apps.

 You can also use the 'KillProcess' keyword, which elegantly terminates all running instances of a specified application (and restarts it after the update).
 If your application is completely window-less then that is in fact the only alternative, but it works equally well for windowed applications and is the recommended option (replacing WindowTitle=) for closing running applications.
-(Note: KillProcess was added in the Web Update Wizard V3.00 as a superior method for terminating running applications prior to update.)
+(Note: KillProcess was added in the Software Update Wizard V3.00 as a superior method for terminating running applications prior to update.)

 Top

-If the Web Update Wizard http calls for the server script fails then it assumes you are not connected to the internet and remains totally concealed - i.e. no error boxes displayed etc..
+If the Software Update Wizard http calls for the server script fails then it assumes you are not connected to the internet and remains totally concealed - i.e. no error boxes displayed etc..
 Obviously it would not do for disconnected laptop users to keep seeing error boxes whenever they are using the computer not connected to a network.
-Therefore any message you see would be generated by the firewall, not the Web Update Wizard.
+Therefore any message you see would be generated by the firewall, not the Software Update Wizard.

 Both the Service application, WebUpdateSvc4.exe and the user interface component, WuWUI.exe, make calls to the internet to download update scripts or your software updates.
 Both components need to traverse the firewall to do so.